You need to activate javascript for this site.

 • Henry's Clinical Diagnosis and Management by Laboratory Methods (24th edition), Richard A. McPherson, Matthew R. Pincus.
 Elsevier, 2021.

--The minimum CEA for approval in the UC: 10 values (after rounding).
+- The minimum CEA for passing the course: 10 points (after rounding).

--This final grade formula applies to frequencies and exams.
+- This final grade formula applies to midterms and exams.

 Language Portuguese.
 Tutorial support is available in English.